schbz/ClautoHotkey/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests to improve the prompts and documentation.
+Feel free to submit issues and enhancement requests to improve the prompts.
+I am not an experienced GitHub user, so I am treating this as an opportunity to learn.

 ## License